alliance-genome/agr_archive_initial_prototype/README.md

 	(agr) agr/indexer> export ES_INDEX=es_username
 ```

-The defaults for these params point to the localhost running elasticsearch.
+The defaults for these params point to the "localhost" to find ElasticSearch.

 ### ElasticSearch